You are here

 Wave 2 and Beyond

-The prioritization process was refined, tailored to each therapy class, and applied to additional therapies submitted through the an ACTIV COVID-19 Clinical & Preclinical Candidate Compound Survey.
+The prioritization process was refined, tailored to each therapy class, and applied to additional therapies submitted through the ACTIV Clinical & Preclinical Candidate Compound Survey.
 In addition, a new agent prioritization sub-team was formed to analyze neutralizing monoclonal and polyclonal antibodies; new prioritization criteria were developed specifically for these neutralizing antibody candidates.

 Based on the results of the first and subsequent waves of agent prioritization, ACTIV clinical trials are now underway.

 ✓ Clinical and Preclinical Candidates Survey

-To assist in developing and prioritizing a complete inventory of potential candidates with different approaches to preventing or mitigating COVID-19 infection, an ACTIV COVID-19 Clinical & Preclinical Candidate Compound Survey has been established in conjunction with the Preclinical Working Group.
-The survey is used to collect detailed information, such as preclinical and clinical data, on therapeutic candidates.
-Stakeholders throughout the biopharmaceutical, academic, scientific research, advocacy, and clinical practice communities are welcome to participate in the survey.
+To assist in developing and prioritizing a complete inventory of potential candidates with different approaches to preventing or mitigating COVID-19 infection, ACTIV created a Clinical & Preclinical Candidate Compound Survey in conjunction with the Preclinical Working Group.
+The survey collected detailed information, such as preclinical and clinical data, on therapeutic candidates.
+ACTIV is no longer accepting submissions for clinical and preclinical candidate compounds.

 Master Protocols for Therapeutics

 The working group has assessed and designed multiple master protocols for ACTIV clinical trials, as well as selected clinical trial networks for these protocols.
 Using master protocols allows for the standardization of primary endpoints to enable the comparison of trial data, as well as the customization of secondary endpoints appropriate for each trial.
 ACTIV master protocols have been designed with a portfolio approach in mind and are intended to test all classes of agents in and appropriate patient population and setting, including immunomodulators, anticoagulants, antivirals, and neutralizing monoclonal antibodies.

 Five master protocols to test the agents selected through the above prioritization process were designed (ACTIV-1, -2, -3, -4, and -5).
 These are described further on the ACTIV Therapeutics Page.
 View the clinical trial sites participating in the ACTIV master protocols.